 - Create an office within the VA focused on the needs of military caregivers – to ensure that caregiver voices are represented in the policymaking process

-- Formally designate caregivers in patient medical records, so that they can be consistently included in medical planning discussions
+- Formally designate caregivers in patient medical records, so they can be consistently included in medical planning discussions

 - Ensure that caregivers can receive respite care